Siege of Louisbourg (1745): Aftermath

 News of the victory reached Governor Shirley in Boston on July 3 which, coincidentally, was commencement day at Harvard (usually a day of celebration in itself).
 All of New England celebrated the taking of France's mighty fortress on the Atlantic.
 Losses to the New England forces in battle had been modest, although the garrison that occupied the fortress during the following winter suffered many deaths from cold and disease.
 After the fall of Louisbourg, the New Englanders also assumed control of Port-La-Joye on present-day Prince Edward Island (which the French regained in battle the following year).
 Despite the British conquest of Louisbourg, the French and Wabanaki attacks continued on Northern New England in the campaigns of 1745, 1746, and 1747.

 Duchambon's actions in the mutiny and siege were the subject of inquiries upon his return to France in August 1745.
-Duchambon was protected from reprisals by the actions of François Bigot, Louisbourg's civilian administrator, who deflected much of the blame onto others.
+Duchambon was protected from reprisals by the actions of François Bigot, Louisbourg's intendant, who deflected much of the blame onto others.
 Duchambon retired from the service with a pension in March 1746.

-William Pepperrell and Peter Warren were both richly rewarded for their efforts.
+Pepperrell and Warren were both richly rewarded for their efforts.
 Warren, in addition to profiting from prize money, was promoted to rear admiral.
 Pepperrell was made a baronet by King George II and given a commission as colonel of a new regiment, numbered 66th at the time (but not to be confused with the later 66th Regiment of Foot).
-Governor Shirley was also given a colonel's commission to raise his own regiment.
+Shirley was also given a colonel's commission to raise his own regiment.

 Both France and Britain planned expeditions to North America in the wake of the capture.
-The great Duc d'Anville Expedition led by Admiral Jean-Batiste, De Roye de la Rochefoucauld, Duc d'Anville was dispatched from France to retake Louisbourg and recover Acadia in 1746.
-However it was destroyed by storms, disease, and British naval attacks and never reached the fortress.
+The Duc d'Anville expedition, led by Admiral Jean Baptiste de La Rochefoucauld, Duke of Anville, was dispatched from France in 1746 to retake Louisbourg and Acadia from the British.
+However, it was destroyed by storms, disease, and British naval attacks and never reached the fortress.
 The British government made plans, based on suggestions by Shirley and Warren, for a follow-up expedition to seize Quebec.
 For a variety of reasons, including a late start and contrary winds, the 1746 expedition did not leave European waters, and was instead diverted to raid the French port of Lorient.
 Although the idea was also considered for the 1747 campaign season, it again failed to bear fruit.
 When the war ended with the signing of the Treaty of Aix-la-Chapelle in 1748, Louisbourg was returned to France in exchange for the return of Madras to Britain, and the withdrawal of French troops from the Low Countries.
 The decision to withdraw from Louisbourg came under fierce attacks in London from opponents of the Pelham Ministry, but it went ahead nonetheless.
 In 1758 the fortress was captured again by the British during the Seven Years' War, this time permanently, as Île-Royale and much of New France was ceded to Britain under the terms of the 1763 Treaty of Paris.